melahn/helm-chartmap/README.md

 java -DPLANTUML_LIMIT_SIZE=8192 -jar ~/IdeaProjects/plantuml/target/plantuml-1.2018.11-SNAPSHOT.jar -tsvg alfresco-dbp-1.5.0.puml
 ```
 **Notes about a local deployment of PlantUML:**
- * Setting the optional property *PLANTUML_LIMIT_SIZE=8192* as illustrated in the above examples is useful when creating large images to avoid image truncation.
+ * Setting the optional property *PLANTUML_LIMIT_SIZE=8192* as illustrated in the above examples or setting it as a system environment variable is useful when creating large images to avoid image truncation.
  * [Graphviz](https://www.graphviz.org/) is a prerequisite

 ### Issues